Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

     > `ExecuteTrajectories` iterates through the joints to assign a new `xDrive.target` value based on the ROS service response, until the goal trajectories have been reached.
 Based on the pose assignment, this function may call the `OpenGripper` or `CloseGripper` methods as is appropriate.

-1. Return to Unity.
+3. Return to Unity.
 Select the Publisher GameObject and add the `TrajectoryPlanner` script as a component.

-1. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which need to be assigned.
+4. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which need to be assigned.

     Once again, drag and drop the `Target` and `TargetPlacement` objects onto the Target and Target Placement Inspector fields, respectively.
 Assign the `niryo_one` robot to the Niryo One field.
 Finally, assign the RosConnect object to the `Ros` field.

     ![](img/3_target.gif)

-1. Select the previously made Button object in Canvas/Button, and scroll to see the Button component.
+5. Select the previously made Button object in Canvas/Button, and scroll to see the Button component.
 Under the `OnClick()` header, click the dropdown where it is currently assigned to the SourceDestinationPublisher.Publish().
 Replace this call with TrajectoryPlanner > `PublishJoints()`.

     ![](img/3_onclick.png)

-1. The Unity side is now ready to communicate with ROS to motion plan!
+6. The Unity side is now ready to communicate with ROS to motion plan!

 ---

 ## The ROS Side

-> Note: This project was built using the ROS Melodic distro, and Python 2.
+> Note: This project has been tested with Python 2 and ROS Melodic, as well as Python 3 and ROS Noetic.

 > Note the file `src/niryo_moveit/scripts/mover.py`.
 This script holds the ROS-side logic for the MoverService.
 When the service is called, the function `plan_pick_and_place()` runs.
 This calls `plan_trajectory` on the current joint configurations (sent from Unity) to a destination pose (dependent on the phase of the pick-and-place task).